 Charlotte set up the event at her school, The Ranney School in 2016 and it was very successful.
 For the upcoming 2017 event, she worked with her school administration to allow other area high schools to participate to raise more awareness and money.
 The Kortney Rose Foundation is extremely grateful to Charolotte and her mom Jenny for their hard work in putting this huge event together.

-If you are interested in attending this year’s dance on April 13, 2017 from 7-11 pm at Ranney School (235 Hope Road, Tinton Falls, NJ) click the button below to go to the website and follow the instructions there.
+If you are interested in attending this year’s dance on April 13, 2018 from 7-11 pm at Ranney School (235 Hope Road, Tinton Falls, NJ) you must do the following: click the button below to go to the website and follow the instructions there.

 Eight days before Charlotte Kaye’s third birthday, Dr. Stephen Thompson, director of the Pediatric Neuro-Oncology Program at Hackensack University Medical Center, sat Charlotte’s mother, Jennifer, down in his office and told her the awful news: Charlotte had a brain tumor.